 A major flaw is on the control.
 Some users have complained they can be a bit hard to control, compared to those with mild voicing.

-- A reputable brand dedicated to high quality
+- A reputable brand dedicated to the best quality products.

 - Great sounding.